zeuslawyer/graphQL_Mead/graphql-prisma/QUICKNOTES.md

 ### Docker
 Dependency for Prisma.

-CD into the `prisma-project` folder and
+CD into the `prisma-project-blog` folder and
 1) run `docker-compose up -d` to load up docker container

 2) then ` prisma deploy` to deploy changes in codebase relating to db up to the Heroku PostGres instance.  __note:__ this command often fails if run too quickly after running previous docker command (!!!) so pause a bit or rerun command.